Abujirab/jsonstore/README.md

-# JSONstore
+# A JSONstore
-A typicode JSON server
+> A collection of uses JSON schemas